pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 ```

 # Data Search
-Searching is a common operation when you have a set of data.
+Searching is a common operation for when you have a set of data.

 The Stream API has two types of operation for searching.